infinum/frontend-handbook/JavaScript/Next-js.md

 export default withModal;
 ```

-Here we are returning component, along with modal if query parametar is present and if it matches one of our modals (in this case newsletter modal).
+Here we are returning component, along with modal if query parameter is present and if it matches one of our modals (in this case the newsletter modal).
 HOC is dynamically rendering modal and `/components/modal/index.tsx` is responsible for it.

 ```jsx
 import dynamic from 'next/dynamic';